gfixler/fixlerWeightHammer/README.md

 editor, then use the weight hammer to blend both those locations (where it makes sense to), and the areas between them.

-¹ hammer = here, smoothing out the skin weights on selected/contained verts
+¹ hammer = here, to smooth out the skin weights on selected/contained verts